ALMPartners/ahjo/README.md

 # Running actions from multiple projects
-To run all selected actions from different projects at once, a single command "ahjo-multi-project-build" can be used (python 3.7+ only):
+To run all selected actions from different projects at once, a single command "ahjo-multi-project-build" can be used:

 ```
 ahjo-multi-project-build path/to/config_file.jsonc